swup/fragment-plugin/README.md

 - Improve orientation by animating only the parts of the page that have actually changed
 - Give your site the polish and snappiness of a single-page app

-> **Warning** Fragment Plugin hasn't reached the first stable version, yet.
-If you want to give it a
-> try, we'd love to get your feedback about how it went in the plugin's [issues section](https://github.com/swup/fragment-plugin/issues)

 ## Use cases

 Both of the following two scenarios require updating only a small content fragment instead of